 Using gentle massaging techniques, tools can help to sculpt and maintain the youthfulness of your skin and face by massaging the muscles and encouraging facial toxins to eliminate.
 This allows your face and neck to look instantly more refreshed and polished.
 Consistent use of facial tools over time will maximize their benefits, encouraging your complexion to plump and glow in all the right places while resisting the effects of aging.

 - Increased circulation, which causes the skin to visibly plump, helping to smooth the appearance of fine lines and wrinkles.

 - Increased lymphatic drainage, which moves toxins and stagnant fluids towards the body’s natural release points.
 This helps to de-puff the face for a more refreshed look.

 - Massaged facial muscles, which helps to release tension and subtly “sculpt” your features.

 Our Rose Quartz Gua Sha Tool is made of the universal stone of love.
 Using rose quartz while taking care of your skin will amplify feelings of love (i.e. self-love, romantic love, love between friends, etc).
 Refresh your loving heart with this ultra-healing stone.

-Other gua sha crystals include amethyst (included in our Amethyst Ritual Tool Kit), which brings divine peace and harmony, lapis (included in our Lapis Ritual Tool Kit), which soothes stress and revives energy, and jade (available in our Emerald Shop!), which heals and empowers the heart.
+Other crystal tools include our Amethyst Ritual Tool Kit, which brings divine peace and harmony, our Lapis Ritual Tool Kit, which soothes stress and revives energy, and our Jade Gua Sha Tool which is available in our Emerald Shop, and helps to heal and empowers the heart.